Magisk-Modules-Repo/NfcScreenOff/README.md

 # NFCScreenOff

+**This is not a systemless modification.**

-Enable NFC pooling while **phone is locked and screen is off** for Android 9 and above.
+Read NFC tags while screen is off.

+# Help

+_GOOGLE PAY DOES NOT WORK WHILE SCREEN IS OFF_

+This is normal, you need to wake up the device to pay in stores.

+_I HAVE AN ISSUE_

+Create an issue with this format:
+1. Your Android Version
+1. The name of your ROM
+1. The name of your device
+1. Logs of Magisk at installation

+_MY NFC IS NOT DETECTED ANYMORE_

-> If you restart your phone, wait 30 seconds after unlocking it to let NFC service time to reload.
+If you did not unlock your device since last boot, unlock it and wait 30 seconds for the module to be loaded.

+After that time, if NFC does not start automatically or manually, it means that the patch does not work.
+You can uninstall the module and create an issue.

+_I AM STUCK IN A BOOTLOOP_

+1. Boot into TWRP
+1. Advanced -> File Manager
+1. Delete /adb/modules/NFCScreenOff
+1. Reboot

-For now, it only works for reading NFC tags, not for payments in stores.
+For now, it only works for reading NFC tags.
+To pay in stores, you still need to wake up the device.

-**This is not a systemless modification.** I succeeded to make it work only if the `modded` APK is injected while the phone is booted with the `original` APK.
+ I succeeded to make it work only if the `modded` APK is injected while the phone is booted with the `original` APK.
 That is why I inject the `modded` APK in [service.sh](service.sh).

+# How does it work?

+Every

 # How to test?